-- Introduce students to the breadth of both crime and fantasy fiction, and to the universal writing skills underpinning both, encouraging them to use these skills in furthering their own writing. - Analyse works from a broad spectrum of both genres, from the classic 'whodunit' to the psychologically nuanced 'whydunit'; from 'the chosen one' to magical realism. - Examine the potential for both genres to explore social, political, and psychological issues, and to encourage students to make their own experiments with the form.
+- Introduce students to a breadth of fiction and to the universal writing skills underpinning both, encouraging them to use these skills in furthering their own writing. - Analyse works from a broad spectrum of genres, from fantasy, fairy tales and magical realism to tragedies, comedies and historical fiction. - Examine the potential for both genres to explore social, political, and psychological issues, and to encourage students to make their own experiments with the form.